Seascape for Notes

 How to host the Web Archive in SharePoint

-In addition to hosting your Web Archive on a web server or in a shared network folder, you can also host the archive in SharePoint.
+In addition to hosting your on a web server or in a shared network folder, you can also host the archive in SharePoint.

 For this purpose the HTML and JSON file extensions in your archive need to be changed to ASPX and JS extensions respectively.
 Seascape comes with a built-in tool that allows you to change the file extensions in your web archive automatically.